ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 - : int * int = (0, -1)
 ```

-The value of this expression depends on the order of subsexpression evaluation.
+The value of this expression depends on the order of subexpression evaluation.
 And since this order is not specified, there is no reliable way to know what this value is.
 At the time of writing this tutorial, the evaluation produced `(0, -1)`, but if you see something else, it is not a bug.
 Such an unreliable value must a avoided.

 To ensure that evaluation takes place in a specific order, use the means to put expressions in sequences.
 Check the [Evaluating Expressions in Sequence](#evaluating-expressions-in-sequence) section.